seqan/seqan/manual/source/Tutorial/FileIO.rst

 zlib files have a decent compression ratio and support quite fast compression and decompression. bz2 files are fairly slow to read and write, although the compression ratio is better.
-For most Bioinformatics applications, you will prefer zlib over bzlib.
+For most bioinformatics applications, you will prefer zlib over bzlib.

 If you are using SeqAn's build system, *zlib* and *libbz2* will be detected automatically.
 On Linux and Mac Os X, these libraries are usually already installed.